GeXiaoguo/gexiaoguo.github.io/_posts/2016-08-03-Should ViewModel be Coupled with the View.md

 Cost/Benefit of loosely coupled ViewModel
 : - complex xaml, mixed with dynamic behaviors(ValueConverters, MultiBindings)
-: - complex UI automation test cases to cover the complex view logic : + being able to switch view without affecting the ViewModel.
-But the real benefit has to be aligned with business need.
-Is there any demand, plan to switch views
+: - complex UI automation test cases to cover the complex view logic : + able to switch view without affecting the ViewModel.
+How much this values to your project has to be evaluted.

 Benefit of a tightly coupled ViewModel